 How a Conventional Mortgage Works

-- Fill out a mortgage application: The first step to apply for a conventional mortgage is to fill out an official application form with the lender.
+- Fill out a mortgage application: The first step to applying for a conventional mortgage is to fill out an official application form with the lender.
 The application process begins when you are ready to be pre-approved for a mortgage.

 - Submit to a background check: Background checks are required by lenders to ensure you are qualified to receive a mortgage.
 For a conventional mortgage, the background check will be thorough, including checking your credit history, credit score, consistency of income, and more.